tarheel105/105-Unit-3/README.md

 # 105-Unit-3
-This is a repository containing instructional materials and sample datasets for Prof. Gotzler's Fall 2022 sections of ENGL-105 at the University of Carolina, Chapel HIll.
+This is a repository containing instructional materials and sample datasets for Prof. Gotzler's Fall 2022 sections of ENGL-105 at the University of North Carolina, Chapel HIll.

 The repository contains 3 python notebooks:
 1. module on basic topics in coding with Python3